paridhi2105/Supervised_Machine_Learning/Supervised_ML_Deployment/README.md

 # Supervised_Machine_Learning_Flask_Deployment

-I have tried to predict the percentage given the number of hours studied.

 For deployment of ML models using Flask, we have the following five subdivisions of work files.
 - static/css contains the styling elements for our webpage.
 - templates contains the html code for the webpage.